ZilliqaDuke/ZilChessDividends/README.md

 * nodeJS >= 12.16.3

 ## Instructions
-* set in the index.js file the minimum hold of $ZCH and $REDC to be verified (zchMinHold, redcMinHold)
+* set in the index.js file the minimum hold of $ZCH and $REDC to be verified (minZCHHold, minREDCHold)
 * set in the index.js file the number of days (nDays) to look backwards for the minimum hold verification
 * run node.js from the command line